davidthomasbraze/Export-All-Custom-Attributes/README.md

     ```

 2.  **Create a `.env` file:**
     This file stores your Braze API credentials.
-A `.env` file has been created for you.
+A `.env.example` file has been created for you.

 3.  **Add your credentials to `.env`:**
     Open the `.env` file and replace the placeholder values with your actual Braze API key and REST API host.